wurmlab/SBC361-programming-in-R/2017/practical2.md

 Each row in this data set represents a different strain of *Helianthus annuus* (sunflowers), grown under controlled conditions.
 The first column tells us the Strain (these are numbered from 1 to 5).
 The remaining columns describe the number of plants found in the study area at six different points in time.
 For example, looking at the first row, we can see that strain 1 started out with 12 plants in the first time point and ended up with 57 plants in the last time point.

 We want to get this data into a new format - sometimes called long format - in which we have a matrix of three columns; the first column describes the strain, the second column describes the time point, and the third column describes the number of plants observed.
 It turns out that researchers often need to do this!
-For example, plotting using `ggplot` (and many analysis packages) require long format.
+For example, plotting using `ggplot` (and many analysis packages) requires long format.
 The first few lines of this new data structure should look like this:

 Strain | Time | Count
 -------|------|------